dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 In addition to the storage account, it also provisions a blob container.
 The following role assignments are also added, where all roles are scoped to the storage account—and the roles are [built-in Azure role-based access control (Azure RBAC) roles](/azure/role-based-access-control/built-in-roles#storage):

 - Storage Blob Data Contributor `(ba92f5b4-2d11-453d-a403-e96b0029c9fe)`: Read, write, and delete Azure Storage containers and blobs.
-- Storage Table Data Contributor `(0a9a7e1f-b9d0-4cc4-a60d-0319b160aaa3)`: Read, write and delete Azure Storage tables and entities.
+- Storage Table Data Contributor `(0a9a7e1f-b9d0-4cc4-a60d-0319b160aaa3)`: Read, write, and delete Azure Storage tables and entities.
 - Storage Queue Data Contributor `(974c5e8b-45b9-4653-ba55-5f855dd0fb88)`: Read, write, and delete Azure Storage queues and queue messages.

 The generated Bicep is a starting point and can be customized to meet your specific requirements.
 For more information on provisioning, see [Local Azure provisioning](../../deployment/azure/local-provisioning.md).